andrea2k/Subgraph_Federated_Learning/README.md

 - Average degree `d = 6`
 - Radius parameter `r = 11.1`
 - Directed multigraphs (for directed cycles)
-- Generator: “chordal” / random-circulant-like
+- Generator: `chordal` / random-circulant-like
 - One connected component per split (prevents data leakage)

 ---

 ### How to Generate

-From the repo root:
+From the repository root, run:

 ```bash
 python3 -m scripts.data.generate_synthetic
 ```

-After step (1), you’ll find `train.pt`, `val.pt`, `test.pt`, and `y_sums.csv` under `./data/`.
-The `label_percentages.csv` will be saved under `./results/metrics/`.
+This command generates the synthetic pattern-detection graphs and saves the following files:

+- `./data/train.pt`
+- `./data/val.pt`
+- `./data/test.pt`
+- `./data/y_sums.csv` — positive-label counts per sub-task
+- `./results/metrics/label_percentages.csv` — label percentages for sanity checking against the original paper statistics

 ## Federated Subgraph Partitioning

-In the subgraph federated learning setting, each client is modeled as a subgraph extracted from a larger global graph.
-To simulate such clients, we apply two community-detection–based graph partitioning techniques to the global synthetic pattern-detection graph:
+In the federated setting, each client is represented by a subgraph of the global synthetic graph.
+We use two community-detection–based partitioning techniques:

-- **Metis-based split:** balanced k-way graph partitioning
+- **Metis:** balanced k-way graph partitioning
-- **Louvain-based split:** modularity-based community detection
+- **Louvain:** modularity-based community detection

-Both approaches follow the methodology described in **_OpenFGL: A Comprehensive Benchmark for Federated Graph Learning_** (Li et al., 2024).
+Both follow the methodology of
+**_OpenFGL: A Comprehensive Benchmark for Federated Graph Learning_** (Li et al., 2024), extended here for multi-task labels.

+### Original Splits (Equal-Sized Clients)

+The default experimental setup uses **approximately equal-sized clients**.
+After detecting communities, we assign them to clients using a greedy bin-packing strategy, producing subgraphs with similar node counts.
+This provides a controlled and stable federated environment for evaluating performance differences between centralized and decentralized training.

-### Original Splits (Zipf-Skewed Client Sizes)
+### Original Splits (Zipf-Skewed Clients)

-To better reflect real-world financial crime detection environments, where institutions differ widely in size, we extend the original Metis and Louvain strategies with a **Zipf-skewed community assignment**.
-This mechanism ensures:
+To simulate more realistic financial crime settings with different client sizes, we additionally support **Zipf-skewed** splits.
+Communities are assigned to clients according to a Zipf-like distribution, producing:

-- a few large clients (analogous to large banks), and
+- a few large clients,
-- many small clients (smaller institutions),
+- many small clients.

-which aligns with the heavy-tailed distribution of entity sizes commonly observed in financial networks.
+These splits model strongly **non-uniform client sizes**, common in real-world networks.

-### Label-Imbalance Splits (Controlled Setting)
+### Label-Imbalance Splits (LIS-Based)

-For comparison, we also generate an easier and more controlled federated setup using **label imbalance handling**.
-Here, communities are reassigned to clients based on their multi-task label distributions (following the OpenFGL LIS strategy), without Zipf-based skew.
+We also provide **label-imbalance–aware** splits following the OpenFGL LIS strategy.
+Communities are clustered by their multi-task label distributions and grouped to reduce extreme label skew across clients.

-These splits are useful for:
+These splits are useful for controlled experiments where label imbalance should be minimized.

-- validating the correctness of the federated learning pipeline,
-- studying model behavior under balanced label and client-size distributions.

 ---

-### How to Generate Federated Splits
+### How to Generate Splits

 From the repository root: